Wahaj-Developer/Data-Structures-Algorithms/README.md

 console.log(a + b); // "1010"
 console.log(typeof(a + b)); // "string"
 ```
-- If you use `+` with a number and a string, JavaScript turns the number into a string and sticks them together.
+- When you use `+` with a number and a string, JavaScript converts the number to a string and joins them together.

 ### Concatenation in Expressions